stormtheory/friday-ai/README.md

 # In the Works:
 - As always: Fighting to keep this AI free, private, fast, and easy (in that order).
 - Updating screenshots.
-- Combining the run/install scripts.
-- Stop the pip install calls at run of an app.
 - Adding more features to the new Local Tkinter Chatbot.
 - Porting Local Tkinter DIG to customtkinter like Chatbot.
 - Making a chat bot that can tell a story while making illustrations with the image generator.